harisont/L2-UD/GUI.md

 - make it possible to download search results as two separate CoNNL-U files, to make it easy to use results as inputs for further querying
 - better file input, if I figure out how to use Electron
 - some kind of feedback when the query is valid but there are no results

+## What's happening under the hood?
+This is a GUI for [L2-UD's `match` command](https://github.com/harisont/L2-UD#querying-parallel-l1-l2-treebanks), which allows running parallel queries on UD treebanks by combining [UD-based subtree alignment](https://github.com/harisont/concept-alignment) with [UD tree pattern matching](https://github.com/GrammaticalFramework/gf-ud/blob/master/doc/patterns.md).

+It uses a slightly modified, 2L or "bilingual" version of the main L2-UD tool (where "L2" stands for "second language"), optimized for comparing different languages rather than learner language with correction hypotheses.

+The GUI is implemented [threepenny-gui](https://hackage.haskell.org/package/threepenny-gui) and will possibly evolve in a proper web application.

 [^1]: technical note: this works because all extracted subtrees are adjusted so that they have a root node and valid (sequential) IDs.